 Law students can expect to learn about education and disability law, and to work with established attorneys in the field that will serve as mentors.
 Members get to practice a direct service approach to the law, utilizing communication, negotiation, and advocacy skills to make a real difference in a young child’s life.

 SOURCE: Vanessa X. Barrat & BethAnn Berliner.
 The Invisible Achievement Gap, Part 1: Education Outcomes of Students in Foster Care in California’s Public Schools (WestEd, 2013).

-For more information, please contact the students leaders at FosterEdProject@gmail.com.
+For more information, please contact the student leaders at firstname.lastname@example.org.